-Mysterious obelisk In US Desert Draws Wild Theories - UrduPoint
+Mysterious Obelisk In US Desert Draws Wild Theories - UrduPoint

 "Up close it reads: 'Covid vaccine inside'" wrote another.

-With officials refusing to disclose the object's location out of fear that hordes of curious sightseers would flock to the remote wilderness, a race has also begun online to geo-locate the "obelisk" using surrounding rock formations.
+Although officials have refused to disclose the object's location out of fear that hordes of curious sightseers would flock to the remote wilderness, a Reddit user said they had managed to geo-locate the obelisk using surrounding rock formations.

+Sharing the Google Earth location -- where a small structure can be seen, roughly six miles from the nearest road -- the user said the structure was first photographed by Google in 2016.